PinRec: Unified Generative Retrieval for Pinterest Recommender Systems: Offline Evaluation

-We assess whether conditioning on a desired action (e.g., “repin”) leads to outputs that elicit that action.
-If our recommendations successfully control outcomes, we expect higher offline recall for the conditioned action and lower recall for others.
-As a baseline, we compare against the unconditioned \pinrec variant.
+We assess whether conditioning on a desired action (e.g., “save”) leads to outputs that elicit that action.
+If our recommendations successfully control outcomes, we expect higher offline recall for the conditioned action.

-For simplicity, we allocate the entire budget to one action and perform offline evaluation conditioning across each action.
-We show the result of this analysis in \autoref{fig:heatmap}.
-Whenever we condition on an action outcome, we show notable gains over an unconditioned baseline for that action.
-Specifically, matching outcome conditioning yields 1.9\% recall lift for true repins, 1.4\% on true grid clicks, 4.8\% on long grid clicks, and 6.2\% on outbound clicks.

-On the other hand, we observe decreases in recall compared to an unconditioned baseline if the true action does not correspond to the desired action, indicating that our conditioning achieves the desired result of producing outcome-specific representations.
-Especially for outbound clicks, we observe that conditioning on any other actions leads to massive drops in unordered recall.